lxvs/ipmi/README.txt

 2. Extract all files to your favored place.

-3. Execute ipmi_setup.bat as Administrator.
+3. Execute INSTALL.bat as Administrator.

 4. Use command 'ipmi /?' in Command Prompt or PowerShell to get detailed usage information.